Tooth Extractions

 Are You A Good Candidate For Sedation Dentistry?

 It’s quite routine for our specialists to provide sedation during dental treatments, such as wisdom tooth extraction, dental implants, or root canals.
 However, sedation isn’t restricted to just these particular treatments.
-We also offer it as a solution to anyone that wants to feel more relaxed, overcome dental phobia, or simply “nap” through the visit for a more efficient experience.
+We also offer it as a solution to anyone who wants to feel more relaxed, overcome dental phobia, or simply “nap” through the visit for a more efficient experience.

 To learn more about dental sedation, call our office or schedule a consultation!